chrisgriffin1/CS180-Team-Project/README.md

 ### ServerGuide.java

 #### Functionality
 Interface for the `Server` class.
-Currently empty, intended for future server-related methods.
+It is empty, since no methods were implemented in `Server.java`.

 #### Testing
 No testing

 #### Relationships
-Intended to be implemented by `Server.java` (though not currently implemented).
+Intended to be implemented by `Server.java` (however, since `Server.java` does not contain any methods, there is no implementation).

 ---